 Where You Can Find Consumer Direct Marketing

-Signs and Billboards and Bus Benches: Basically anywhere you put your name in front of people you are probably using some form of direct consumer marketing.
+Signs and Billboards and Bus Benches: Basically anywhere you put your name in front of people you are probably using some form of direct consumer sales or marketing.
 Business cards are also included.

 Print Campaign Materials: You often see these in certain types of doctors' offices for drugs and services or even products the doctor sales (i.e., supplements and beauty creams).
 These are materials such as information pamphlets that are passed out or made available for people to pick up on their own.